swizzin/docs.swizzin.ltd/docs/applications/rclone.md

 ```

 ## Usage
 By default, a `~/cloud` directory is made in each user directory.
-Please refer to the

 You can run `rclone configure` to manage the instance